BroadbandForum/obuspa-test-controller/QUICK_START_GUIDE.md

 ```

 If OB-USP-AGENT failed to connect, review the settings in your factory reset database and the STOMP server.
-If you subsequently change the settings in vendor_factory_reset_example.c, then you must delete the database,
+If you subsequently change the settings in factory_reset_example.txt, then you must delete the database,
-in order that the database is re-created the next time you run ob_uspagent.
+in order that the database is re-created the next time you run OB-USP_AGENT.
 To delete the database in the default location:
 ```
-$ rm /tmp/usp.db
+$ rm /usr/local/var/obuspa/usp.db
 ```

-Alternatively you can use the 'ob_uspagent -c dbset' command (see next section) to alter parameters
+Alternatively you can use the 'obuspa -c dbset' command (see next section) to alter parameters
 in the database, and try again.

+## CoAP Message Transfer Protocol
-OB-USP_AGENT also supports an basic implementation of CoAP MTP.
+OB-USP-AGENT also supports CoAP MTP.
 As with STOMP MTP, this is enabled
 by setting data model parameters in the relevant CoAP MTP data model objects.

+**IMPORTANT**
+When using CoAP over DTLS, OB-USP-AGENT must have a client certificate (e.g. using the '--authcert' option).

 ## OB-USP-AGENT Command Line Arguments